The Peace Corps Experience of CJ Reilly III

-March 2013 – Placement specialist emails me letting me know that the program I was original nominated for has changed and that if I were interested to leaving in September2013, she had a program that she felt was perfect for me.
+March 2013 – Placement specialist emails me letting me know that the program I was originally nominated for has changed and that if I were interested in leaving in September2013, she had a program that she felt was perfect for me.

 March 2013 - I email my placement specialist to let her know that I am honored and would not mind waiting until September 2013 to depart.

 March 2013 (two days later) - I receive my letter of invitation to Nepal!

 March 2013 – Accept my letter of invitation to serve in Nepal.
 Then I write my letter of expectations along with my updated resume to my country director of (Nepal).